 These are all great for hiking and most also allow mountain bikes and/or horses on the trails.

-South Mountain Park, the green area at the bottom of the map, is the largest municipal park in the World.
+South Mountain Park, the green area at the bottom of the Phoenix map, is the largest municipal park in the World.
 Central Park in NYC would be lost in a corner here.

 Directly adjacent to the east of this Preserve is the McDowell Mountain County Park.
-These are very large areas very well suited for a large variety of outdoor activities.

 Considering the unique outdoor opportunities and moderate climate … go very early June through August … metro-Phoenix may actually have more things to do year-round than anyplace else.
 Enjoy your favorites!